Do not share this medication with others.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

 Consult your pharmacist or physician.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 It is important to get each dose of this medication as scheduled.
-If you miss a dose, give a dose if it is less than 7 days from the missed dose.
-If it is more than 7 days from the missed dose, then skip the missed dose and go back to your regular schedule.
-Do not double the dose to catch up.
+If your dose is given weekly and you miss a dose, use it as soon as you remember.
+Start your new weekly dosing schedule from that day on.
+If your dose is given every 2 or 4 weeks and you miss a dose, give a dose if it is less than 7 days from the missed dose.
+If your dose is given every 2 weeks and it is more than 7 days from the missed dose, then skip the missed dose.
+Use your next dose at the regular time.
+If your dose is given every 4 weeks and it is more than 7 days from the missed dose, then start a new dosing schedule with the first dose given right away.
+For any missed doses, do not double the dose to catch up.